Man on the Moon

-Just be sketchy: The last level of speed is problem best described as this, as all thoughts of safety go out of the window, sacrificed at the alter of speed.
-Moving together without any pro, hand jam belays (yes - that’s what I said), dead loops (desribed in Me, Myself & I) - anything goes.
+Just be sketchy: The last level of speed is a problem best described as this, as all thoughts of safety go out of the window, sacrificed at the altar of speed.
+Moving together without any pro, hand jam belays (yes - that’s what I said), dead loops (described in Me, Myself & I) - anything goes.

-It took me a long time to work out these aspects of speed climbing, but it took a real leap of faith to actually pull of that one day ascent.
+It took me a long time to work out these aspects of speed climbing, but it took a real leap of faith to actually pull off that one-day ascent.

-For a long time myself and my ex Karen Darke had had this dream of skiing to the South Pole, but Karen being paraplegic added quit a few problems (sit skiing at -30 for 1000km being only one!).
-It took all my belief in both of us to think it possible, but I only really believed it so when instead of just getting to the pole I considered skiing across Antartica together.
-All of a sudden just skiing to the pole sounded easy.
+For a long time me and my ex, Karen Darke, had had this dream of skiing to the South Pole, but Karen being paraplegic added quite a few problems (sit skiing at -30 for 1000km being only one!).
+It took all my belief in both of us to think it possible, but I only really believed it so when instead of just getting to the pole I considered skiing across Antarctica together.
+All of a sudden, just skiing to the pole sounded easy.

 And so I used this same thought process on my dream of climbing El Cap in a day.
 Instead of trying to pull this off with partners, I deiced to try and solo it in a day!
 To rope solo a wall you have to climb, rap and clean every pitch, meaning what was already a mammoth task, actually gets three times higher!
 The number of people who had soloed El Cap in a day probably numbers under twenty, and at the time this list was made up of Valley locals.

 So I came out with this plan, and had a few goes at this style of speed climbing, getting up at 1 am with just a pack full of water and a jacket (plus 2 head torches) and going for it.
 Each time I failed within a few hours, knowing I was too slow.